zeeshanchana95/twimba-twitter-clone-project/README.md

 # Project: Twimba (Twitter Clone)
-It is a web application that is clone of the world's most famous website "twitter".
+It is a web application that is a clone of the world's most famous website "Twitter".

 ## Features:
-- User's can make a new tweet
+- Users can make a new tweet
 - show previous tweets
-- User's can read replies of particular tweet
+- Users can read replies to a particular tweet
-- User's can like, share, and retweet
+- Users can like, share, and retweet
-- User's can dislike, and cancel share
+- Users can dislike, and cancel share
 - change of color on buttons on like, share, replies
 - use of icons from Font Awesome CDN
 - generate uuid from UUID CDN